King vs. California King Beds: What's the Difference?

 As with most mattress decisions, deciding between a king or California king mattress really comes down to personal preference.
 But there are a few practical things to consider, like the size of your space, the size of the people who will be sleeping on the mattress, and cost.

-Upgrading to a king or California king mattress might seem like a great idea, but if it doesn’t fit in your bedroom, you’re SOL.
-Before committing to a bigger mattress, make sure it a) fits easily in your bedroom, and b) still gives you room to do the other things you need to do in there.
+Before committing to a bigger mattress, make sure it a) fits easily in your bedroom, and b) still gives you space to navigate around your room.

 Ask yourself these questions: